pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.requireCriticalServersOnly` only requires the critical pachd servers to startup and run without errors.

-- `pachd.service.labels` specifies labels to add to the console service.
+- `pachd.service.labels` specifies labels to add to the pachd service.

+- `pachd.service.type` specifies the Kubernetes type of the pachd service.
+The default is `ClusterIP`.

 - `pachd.externalService.enabled` creates a kubernetes service of type `loadBalancer` that is safe to expose externally.